F-U-Njoku/loan-default-prediction/README.md

 3. Use the application:

-Now, visit ```http://localhost:8501``` in your browser to access your Streamlit app
+Now, visit ```http://localhost:8501``` in your browser to access your Streamlit app.

 ### Cloud

-To use the app on the cloud visit the [Streamlit website](https://loan-default-prediction-xgboost.streamlit.app/) where the model is deployed and try the above sample customerids.
+To use the app on the cloud, visit the [Streamlit website](https://loan-default-prediction-xgboost.streamlit.app/), where the model is deployed and try the above sample customer IDs.

 ## Contributing